Breast Cancer in Men: 8 Subtle Signs and Symptoms

-Because breast cancer in men is usually diagnosed in later stages, cancer can spread outside of the breast to other parts of the body.
+Typically, breast cancer in men is diagnosed in later stages, which means it could potentially spread outside of the breast to other parts of the body.
 According to Dr. Giordano, bone is the most common site for breast cancer to spread.
 “When this happens, bone pain is the most common symptom and can lead men to seek medical care and get diagnosed.”

 Enlarged lymph nodes

 Another place cancer can spread is to the lymph nodes.
 “As a result, when breast cancer does develop in a man, there is a higher chance that the cancer would have spread to the lymph nodes by the time the cancer is detected in the breast,” says Dr. Holmes.
 If you notice one or more painful lumps near or under your armpit area, schedule an appointment with your doctor as soon as possible.
 Don’t be ashamed to ask your doctor these questions about your underarms.

 Monkey Business Images